tofagerl/emailfilter/README.md

   idle_timeout: 1740 # IMAP IDLE timeout in seconds (29 minutes)
   reconnect_delay: 5 # Delay before reconnecting after an error
 ```

+## Non-Intrusive Operation

+The application is designed to be non-intrusive and will not modify your emails in any way:

+- No flags or labels are added to emails
+- No read/unread status is changed
+- No email content is modified
+- Only folder moves are performed (if configured)

+The application uses a local state system to track which emails have been processed, ensuring that each email is only processed once without modifying the emails themselves.

 ## Running as a Service